General Payment Questions

 What is the self-pay price of massage therapy or Gyrotonic ?

 Currently, for massage therapy and Gyrotonic we charge $110 per hour, $60 per half hour, and $50 per half hour added on to other services (such as seeing one of our doctors).
-Packages of visits are available to further reduce the cost.
+Packages of visits are available for further reduced prices.

 What is your cancellation policy?

-What is your Credit Card On File policy?
+What is your Credit Card On File policy and how is it used for services?

 At Active Body, we keep a credit card on file for your convenience and ours.
 Combined with our online scheduling, this will allow you to come in for therapy, leave without having to check out at the front desk and not worry about missing a bill from us.
 All patients are required to provide a credit card to be kept on file with our office.
 We run our payments through our HIPAA-compliant, secure practice management software.
 Your payment information is stored in a PCI compliant, secure management system for future transactions, protected by Amazon Cloud technology.
 Office personnel will not have access to your card.